Bachelor of Arts with a Major in English, Secondary Education

 After finishing Area F successfully, students complete 30 hours of upper division English courses.
 In this track, several major courses dedicate themselves not only to literary history, writing, reading, theory, criticism, and critical thinking, but also include explicit pedagogy components in their learning outcomes.
 In the major, the pedagogy-specific courses include: Pedagogy and Writing (ENGL 3400); Young Adult Literature (ENGL 4295); and Advanced Grammar or the History of the English Language (ENGL 4300).

-English Education students complete tier one and apply to the Teacher Education Program (TEP) with the College of Education by the end of the sophomore year.
-Prerequisites for application include a 2.7 overall GPA, either an exemption or passing score on the GACE Program Admission test, and completion of the Georgia Ethics Program Entry Exam.
-Once these requirements have been reached, students matriculate in the second tier, or the Professional Sequence.
-In this upper tier, students experience an advanced and focused iteration of the first and participate in 900 hours of Field Experience.
+English Education students must apply to the Teacher Education Program (TEP) with the College of Education by the end of the sophomore year.
+Prerequisites for application include a 2.7 overall GPA, completion of the Georgia Educator Ethics Assessment, and completion of General Education requirements in Areas A, B, C, D, E, and F. At this stage, students enter the professional sequence, which consists of upper-level education courses and 900 hours of field experience.